29 Awesome Cannabis Jobs in the Fast-Growing Legal Weed Industry

 As the following examples prove, jobs in the marijuana industry are just as diverse as what you'll find in any other sector.
 And you don't necessarily need cannabis-related knowledge or skills, although they can help.
 You just need any kind of marketable skills or expertise that can assist a marijuana-related company with some aspect of its business.

 The possibilities are endless, but you should definitely explore the 18 career options below.
-Each salary range is based on national data from May 2018 for full-time workers in that occupation (across all industries).4
+Each salary range is based on estimates from the Occupational Employment Statistics program for full-time workers in that occupation (across all industries).

 1. IT Manager—$85K to $208K+